-Just like you see on webpages or in books, you can attach captions to your images, photos, and other objects in Pages, Numbers, and Keynote.
-This is a great way to give your audience descriptions, include citations or references, or simply help articulate your object better.
+Learn how to create captions & titles for photos, videos, and other objects in Pages, Numbers, and Keynote to give your audience descriptions, include citations or references, or simply help articulate your object better.

-Open one of these apps on your Mac, head to the spot containing the object you want to caption, and then follow these steps.
+1) Open one of these apps and head to the spot containing the object you want to add the caption for.

-2) Click the Style tab at the top.
-If you’re captioning a video, you’ll choose the Web Video tab instead.
+3) Click the Style tab at the top.

-1) Select the object and then tap the Format button (brush icon).
+1) Open the document, spreadsheet, or presentation in Pages, Numbers, or Keynote, select the object, and then tap the Format button (brush icon).

 2) In the Format window, tap the Style tab.

 3) At the bottom, tap Title and Caption.
-Like on Mac, you can use both or just one and choose top or bottom for the Title.
+You can use both or just one and choose top or bottom for the Title.
 Just enable the toggle(s).

 4) Select the text for the Title or Caption near your object and insert your own.